PostPCEra/OmSriDocs/docs/19-ml-dl.md

 - I wouldn’t say that tables have wholly turned, `but while datasets have been significant drivers` in computer vision and natural language processing progress, `richly built simulators may soon start assuming their roles`.

-### 3. Deep learning protein-folding : Alphafold @ CASP
+### 3. Deep learning protein-folding
-> Deep learning makes its mark on protein-structure prediction.
+> Alphafold: Deep learning makes its mark on protein-structure prediction.

 The race to crack one of biology’s grandest challenges — predicting the 3D structures of proteins from their amino-acid sequences — is intensifying, thanks to new artificial-intelligence (AI) approaches. https://www.nature.com/articles/d41586-019-01357-6

-At the end of last year, Google’s AI firm DeepMind debuted an algorithm called AlphaFold, which combined two techniques that were emerging in the field and beat established contenders in a competition on protein-structure prediction by a surprising margin.
+At the end of last year, `Google’s AI firm DeepMind debuted an algorithm called AlphaFold`, which combined two techniques that were emerging in the field and beat established contenders in a competition on protein-structure prediction by a surprising margin.

 And in April this year, a US researcher revealed an algorithm that uses a totally different approach.
 He claims his AI is up to `one million times faster` at predicting structures than DeepMind’s, although probably not as accurate in all situations.